MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/setup.md

 ## Set up the Dynamics 365 for Sales trial

 The next step is to set up the Dynamics 365 for Customer Engagement instance.
-This procedure provides step-by-step instructions for manually installing Dynamics for Sales, which generates a completely empty instance of the Dynamics 365 Common Data Service.
+This procedure provides step-by-step instructions for manually installing Dynamics for Sales, which generates a completely empty instance of the Common Data Service.

 1. In the Microsoft 365 Admin Center \([https://admin.microsoft.com](https://admin.microsoft.com)), in the left navigation, in the drop-down list for __Admin Centers__, select __Dynamics 365__.
 It might take a minute or two for this option to appear in the __Admin Centers__ list.